 The next best thing to sinking your teeth into a fresh picked peach.
 It's may be a frozen fruity ice pop, but you can still let the juice dribble down your chin!

 Bright, sweet and tangy, with just three ingredients and no refined sugar.
-They are a yummy and healthy treat for the entire family.
+They are a yummy treat for the entire family.
 And you can use frozen berries to make them easier and more economical.

 Refreshing and delicious with a quintessential taste of summer.
 Cook the rhubarb and fruit into a sweet-tart compote that freezes into an extra-special frozen dessert.

 Cool down this summer with these sweet, refreshing popsicles made of delicious berries, milk, a bit of honey, and non-fat Greek yogurt.
-Similar to a smoothie, it's a healthy snack that will put a smile on cute little faces.
+Similar to a smoothie, it's a creamy snack that will put a smile on cute little faces.

 These might be more for the grownups unless you use decaf, but If you love coffee and coconut, these are a must for your summer bucket list.
 You can even change up the flavor by using your favorite coffee creamer.